ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 The VMware vCenter Server offering is a fully automated deployment solution for the VMware vSphere SDDC stack.
 It includes vSphere, NSX, and optionally vSAN products.
 While vCenter Server automates the most challenging parts of deploying, expanding, and contracting a VMware SDDC-based infrastructure, it is not a managed service.

 vCenter Server has a policy of supporting the automation of VMware SDDC software versions within the range of N-1.
-If you want to continue to benefit from the {{site.data.keyword.vmwaresolutions_short}} automation, you must upgrade existing instances of vCenter Server.
+If you want to continue to benefit from the {{site.data.keyword.vmwaresolutions_full}} automation, you must upgrade existing instances of vCenter Server.

 vCenter Server versions outside of the levels that are needed for automation support continue to be supported as required by the VMware support policy, but no longer function with the {{site.data.keyword.vmwaresolutions_short}} automation.
 You must apply patches and upgrade the VMware software periodically, over the lifecycle of a vCenter Server instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.